foundweekends/giter8/README.markdown

 assumed to be the name of a project being created, so the g8 runtime creates a directory based off that name (with spaces and capitals replaced) that will contain the template output.
-If no name field is specified in the template, g8 will output to the user's current working directory.
+If no name field is specified in the template, g8's output goes to the user's current working directory.
+In both cases, directories nested under the template's source directory are reproduced in its output.

 If you enter sbt's interactive mode in the base directory of a template project, the action "sbt-test" will apply the template in the